olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 - Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board
     - The SWD and SWCLK pins are labeled 'DIO' and 'CLK' respectively
     - Some ST-Link boards provide power and some do not - ensure the E5 is powered
+    - While applying power also hold the boot button or ground out the boot pad for the Wio E5-Grove, this will ensure initial connection with STM32CubeProgrammer
 - Launch STM32CubeProgrammer and select ST-Link as the connection method, click connect
 - From the menu on the left select the OB (Option Bytes) tile
 - From the Read Out Protection section, change to AA, select Apply
     - This will erase the factory firmware
 - From the menu on the left select the Download tile
+- Before loading new firmware ensure you do a full chip erase, this will allow the modules to be bound initially without the need to use the other binding methods
 - Select the correct firmware in the Download section, click Start Program
 - Power cycle the board, the red LED should blink which indicates that the board is disconnected